Colmar – Unterlinden Museum extension by Herzog & deMeuron

 The entrance of the Unterlinden museum site, © Herzog & de Meuron

-An expansion to the old museum, taking up the main building and the cloister of 13th century former Dominican Monastery, became necessary in order to provide more room for the exhibition galleries and storage spaces, as well as to create up-to-date services to the public.
+An expansion to the old museum, taking up the main building and the cloister of 13th century former Dominican Monastery, became necessary to provide more room for the exhibition galleries and storage spaces, as well as to create up-to-date services to the public.

 Furthermore, in the last decades, the museum, mostly renowned for its Middle-ages to German Renaissance artworks, had substantially enlarged its modern art collection – including works by Jean Dubuffet, Nicolas de Staël and Pablo Picasso, among others – which therefore was requiring a larger exhibition space.